Layout components

 What common tools can I use for layout design?

-Tools like Figma and Adobe XD allow designers to prototype and visualize layouts before development begins.
+Tools like Figma and Adobe XD allow designers to Prototype and visualize layouts before development begins.
 Additionally, CSS frameworks like Bootstrap or Materialize can significantly speed up the layout development process.

 Additional Resources